davidusb-geek/emhass/docs/config.md

 - `def_total_hours`: The total number of hours that each deferrable load should operate.
 For example:
 	- 5
 	- 8
+- `def_start_timestep`: The timestep as from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
+If you specify a value of 0 (or negative), the deferrable load will be optimized as from the beginning of the complete prediction horizon window.
+For example:
+    - 0
+    - 1
 - `def_end_timestep`: The timestep before which each deferrable load should operate.
 The deferrable load is not allowed to operate after the specified timestep.
 If a value of 0 (or negative) is provided, the deferrable load is allowed to operate in the complete optimization window).
 For example:
 	- 0
 	- 3